Planet on the Brink

 Photo by Michael Snyder from “Family at the End of the World".

-Planet on the Brink is a course for photographers who are passionate about documenting our changing planet during these unprecedented times.
-The course is designed for photographers who already have working knowledge of the fundamentals of photography and would like to deepen their practice of documentary photography as a tool for environmental storytelling.
+Planet on the Brink is a course for photographers who are passionate about documenting our changing planet during these unprecedented times and want to use photography as a tool to drive social change.
+The course is designed for photographers who already have working knowledge of the fundamentals of photography and would like to deepen their practice, build community, and get their work seen.

 Michael O. Snyder